bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   started and executed while a plan or another foreground task is running.
                   If workflow requires executing background tasks, user code should be analyzed for thread safety to ensure there are no potential threading issues.
+                  **Developers of data acquisition workflows and/or user specific code are responsible for thread safety.**
 ------------  -----------------------------------------------------------------------------------------
 Returns       **success**: *boolean*
                   indicates if the request was processed successfully.